 The Green Stormwater Infrastructure (GSI) Maintenance Manual Development Process Plan was submitted to the PADEP by June 1, 2012.
 This plan describes the current green stormwater infrastructure maintenance program and provides an overview of the process to develop the GSI Maintenance Manual by June 1, 2014.

-The Final Draft of the Green City, Clean Waters Comprehensive Monitoring Plan was submitted to the PADEP and USEPA by the December 1, 2012 deadline.
-It is currently under review for approval.
+The Water Department's Comprehensive Monitoring Plan was approved May 28, 2014.
+The plan was originally submitted on June 1, 2013 and revised January 10, 2014 to incorporate PWD's responses to comments received from PADEP and USEPA.
 It is our initial plan for performing monitoring of natural and engineered systems associated with our Green City, Clean Waters program and addresses the monitoring and assessment of surface waters, groundwater, rainfall, CSO discharges, sewer flows, and green infrastructure performance.

 The Updated Nine Minimum Controls Report was submitted to the PADEP by June 1, 2013.
 This report is an update to the 1995 "Implementation of Nine Minimum Controls" document and indicates how the City's activities are being carried out currently, and highlight how these activities may have changed as a result of new technology, new practice, or other circumstances to address the CSO Nine Minimum Controls.